ysuzuki-bysystems/lfs/README.md

 This repository contains Makefiles for building [Linux From Scratch](https://www.linuxfromscratch.org/lfs/) **13.1-systemd** using Dev Containers.

 The build process follows the chapters and instructions from the Linux From Scratch book.
+Computer instructions derived from the book are used under the MIT License.

 ## Build